dagraham/nts-dgraham/README.md

 - b: Suppress showing branches in the outline, i.e., display only the leaves.
 In session mode this toggles the display of the branches off and on.

-- m: Limit the diplay of nodes in the branches to the integer MAX levels.
+- m: Limit the diplay of nodes in the branches to the integer MAX levels below the starting node.
 Use MAX = 0 to display all levels.

 - /: Incrementally search for matches for the case-insensitive string (not regular expression) SEARCH in the current display.
 When the search is active, press ",," (two commas successively) to clear the search or ".." to extend the search for matches to the complete notes for the active view.
 This is equivalent to invoking "f" with the same SEARCH argument.